lanl-ansi/MINLPLib.jl/docs/src/MINLPLib.md

-# PODLib
+# MINLPLib - Instances Statistics

 ## Description
-This library is a special library with selected instances from a variety of libraries.
+This is a library with selected instances from a various existing libraries.
 It also includes some customized instances with various formulations.
-There are in total `3062` instances listed here.
-`31` instances return error when loading.
+There are in total `3062` instances listed here. `31` instances return error when loading.

 ## Instance Stats
 LT is the JuMP model loading time.